postcss/postcss-import/README.md

 Type: `Function`
 Default: `null`

 A function to transform the content of imported files.
-Take one argument (file content) & should return the modified content.
+Take one argument (file content) and should return the modified content or promise with it.
+`undefined` result will be skipped.

 #### `plugins`